EdwardSnyder-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 .. _SetUpCont:

-Stage the container
+Stage the Container
 ------------------------

-To set up the container with your host system, run ``stage-srw.sh`` script:
+To set up the container with your host system, run the ``stage-srw.sh`` script:

 .. code-block:: console